deepset-ai/haystack-home/content/blog/what-is-an-llm/index.md

 But the NLP community responded to the companies’ proprietary aspirations with lightning speed, training and open-sourcing its own large language models.
-You can take a look at the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) on Hugging Face or the “[Chatbot Arena](https://chat.lmsys.org/?arena),” which hides the predictive models’ identities during experiments, to find out about the best performing models in the space.
+You can take a look at the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) on Hugging Face or the [Chatbot Arena](https://chat.lmsys.org/?arena), which hides the predictive models’ identities during experiments, to find out about the best performing models in the space.